 - The decedent did not properly sign and have their will witnessed under Florida law

 - The original Will has been lost or destroyed

 - An unexpected or unplanned asset is added to the estate

-When a loved one passes away with Florida assets, settling their estate will benefit from and usually requires a Florida Bar licensed attorney.
-Probate administration is a sophisticated endeavor that requires familiarity with complex Florida law and detail-oriented service throughout the process.
+When a loved one passes away with assets, settling their estate typically requires the help of a Florida probate attorney.
+Probate administration is a complicated endeavor that requires familiarity with complex Florida law and detail-oriented service throughout the process.

-Here at Elder Needs Law, we provide individualized probate services designed to meet the needs of each family.
-Our staff of dedicated professionals is available to assist you in discussing your loved one’s estate matter.
-We invite you to contact us with your questions, 24 hours a day, 7 days a week.
+Here at Elder Needs Law, our law firm is filled with Florida probate lawyers that provide individualized probate services designed to meet the needs of each unique family.
+Our staff of dedicated professionals is available to assist you in discussing the estate of your family members or help you navigate probate and estate matters and other legal services.